jittat/aiep-documents/content/en/docs/4plus1/water/_index.md

      alt="AI x Water Engineering"
      style="width:100%; margin: 0 0 2rem 0; border-radius: 1rem; box-shadow: 0 6px 12px rgba(0,0,0,0.1); display: block;" />

+{{% alert color=warning %}}
+**This program starts accepting new enrollments next year (academic year 2027).**
+{{% /alert %}}

-> **AI-Integrated Water Resources Engineering** prepares engineers to manage one of the world’s most precious and threatened resources: water.
+**AI-Integrated Water Resources Engineering** prepares engineers to manage one of the world’s most precious and threatened resources: water.
-> From predicting floods in urban drainage systems to modeling groundwater flow and reservoir operations, AI enables smarter decisions for a climate-challenged future.

-> Students will learn how to integrate hydrological modeling, environmental sensing, and machine learning to solve complex problems — with real datasets and real-world impact.
+From predicting floods in urban drainage systems to modeling groundwater flow and reservoir operations, AI enables smarter decisions for a climate-challenged future.Students will learn how to integrate hydrological modeling, environmental sensing, and machine learning to solve complex problems — with real datasets and real-world impact.

 ---